 Poetry is for every BODY!

 Challenge what you know about reading and writing poetry.
-Let’s go on a journey together to discover how our lived experiences can guide us through our senses to experience poetry in a new and exciting way.
+Let’s go on a journey together to discover how our senses and lived experiences can deepen our poetic adventures.

-- Maybe you have always wanted to read more poetry, but you just don’t “get it.”
+- Maybe you have always wanted to read and write more poetry, but you just don’t “get it.”

-- Perhaps you are tired of the traditional ways poetry is read and interpreted.
+- Perhaps you are tired of the traditional ways poetry is critiqued.

-- Possibly, you want to find a way to lean into and understand the feelings you have in your body.
+- Possibly, you want to find a way to lean into and understand what you feel through poetry.

-We could allow our lived experiences to guide our interpretation.
+allow our lived experiences to guide our interpretation?

 It would be an entirely new poetic experience!

-- allowing your lived experiences guide your interpretation of a poem and be valid.
+- allowing your lived experiences to guide interpretation and creation of poetry and be valid.

-- feeling the poem in different parts of your body and understanding the emotions that are tied to them.
+- feeling poems in different parts of your body and exploring the emotions tied to them.

 If you’ve ever wanted to experience poetry in a non-traditional way, or want to explore this way of interpreting poetry further, then please join us for: